prahladyeri/minimal-mvc/README.md

 **How to use minimal-mvc framework:**

 Just download this repo and use it to prototype your app.
-The core consists of only two PHP files which are required in index.php:
+The core consists of only two PHP scripts which are required in index.php:

 ```bash
 - core/router.php - For routing capabilities.